LahiruTjay/spring-boot-microservices/README.md

 # spring-boot-microservices

-This repository contains a simple implementation of the micro-service architecture using Spring boot.
+This repository contains a simple implementation of the REST based micro-service architecture using Spring boot.

 This is a multi-module maven project, which includes:
 1. Service Discovery